What You'll Learn

 MSCF’s highly-integrated, interdisciplinary curriculum is made possible by this joint venture and is the key to our success.
 Programs “owned” by business schools can be strong on financial markets but pay less attention to the mathematical modeling.
 Conversely, programs “owned” by math departments are often highly theoretical and less focused on “real world” applicability.
 Our curriculum is well-balanced between theory and practice.
 Programming is deeply embedded into our curriculum, an important skill in today’s increasingly technical financial markets.

 We break our three-semester program into six, seven-week long “mini” semesters.
-Each mini builds upon the prior mini to provide you with the breadth of knowledge needed to make an immediate impact in your careers.
 Courses focus on the quantitative finance career paths of interest to our students: in trading, financial modeling, quantitative portfolio management and risk management.
-Students are permitted a degree of specialization in the last two mini-semesters by the choice of electives.